-The fossil record provides evidence of the evolution of the Hominin lineage leading to Homo sapiens.
-There were two main schools of thought regarding the origin of Homo sapiens: Darwin thought humanity arose from Africa (due to presence of chimpanzees and gorillas), while other prominent scientists thought that humans arose out of Asia (due to presence of orangutans and early fossil Homo).
+The fossil record provides evidence of the evolution of the Hominin lineage leading to Homo sapiens - that is, the lineage from the split with the common ancestor of human and chimpanzees.
+There were two main schools of thought regarding the origin of Homo sapiens: Darwin thought humanity arose from Africa (due to presence of chimpanzees and gorillas), while other prominent scientists thought that humans arose out of Asia (due to presence of orangutans and siamangs).

-Early applications of the molecular clock (by Sarich and Wilson at UC Berkeley) suggest the split between the lineages leading to living chimpanzees on one branch and humans on the other occurred about 7 million years (mya) ago: the last common ancestor between chimpanzees and humans existed around 7mya.
+Early applications of the molecular clock (by Sarich and Wilson at UC Berkeley) suggest the chimpanzee-hominin occurred 7 million years (mya) ago: the last common ancestor between chimpanzees and humans existed around 7mya.
 Therefore, humans are not descended from chimpanzees: the chimpanzee lineage has been evolving independently as long as our lineage has.
 Our common ancestor did not look like either chimpanzees or humans: for example, consider Ardepithecus ramidis from 4mya (discovered by Tim White, and visible in the display outside the Marian Koshland Biosciences Library).
 It is our ancestor, yet it does not look like us.
 It is neither a chimpanzee nor a human.
 The Australopithecines are probably paraphyletic with the Homo line.